 Friday 12 July 2013

 the sport of the fuel-injected engine, Mercedes-Benz all-independent suspension, multi-tubular spaceframe lightweight chassis design and all-round inboard-mounted brakes.
-The car also pioneered an in-line or straight-8 engine lay-down configuration to minimize overall height, and power take-off from the center of the engine's long
+The car also pioneered an in-line or straight-8 engine lay-down configuration to minimise overall height, and power take-off from the centre of the engine's long

-eight-cylinder crankshaft to minimize vibration.
+eight-cylinder crankshaft to minimise vibration.
 The Mercedes-Benz team missed the first two rounds of the 1954 championship in

 Argentina and Belgium, but made its debut in the French Grand Prix at Reims-Gueux, where the all-new W196 cars set new performance standards as Fangio and his team-mate Karl Kling finished first and second in both qualifying and the race.
 But after the enclosed-wheel cars struggled to place at the following round of the British Grand Prix at the more twisty Silverstone circuit, Fangio requested a 'slipper'- bodied, open-wheeled variant of the W196 in time for the next grand prix in Germany.
 The two new cars were '00005' and '00006'.
 In Fangio's hands, '00006' dominated the German and Swiss Grands Prix – winning the latter by 58.7 seconds from his nearest rival, Jose Froilan Gonzalez in his Ferrari.
 The latter was Fangio's third victory in four Grands Prix, and assured him of that year's title.

 Bonhams Chairman Robert Brooks comments: "My motoring auction career